dobbs/wiki-tls/README.md

 owner's secret.
 With this in place, you can use [plugmatic] to install plugins in your local wiki farm.
 As of this writing the plugins do not get installed in a persistent location in the container.
-The next reboot of the `web` service will reset the container to its original state without the plugins installed.
+The next reboot of the `farm` service will reset the container to its original state without the plugins installed.

 [plugmatic]: http://plugins.fed.wiki.org/about-plugmatic-plugin.html